TheatrumMundi/TheatrumMundi/_posts/2023-01-04-two-versions-of-wyatt.markdown

 <div class="columnated">
     <div class="col">
-        They fle from me that sometyme did me seke <br>
+        They fle from me that sometyme did me seke <br />
         With naked fote stalking in my chambre.<br>
         I have sene theim gentill tame and meke<br>
         That now are wyld and do not remembre<br>